mighty-gerbils/gerbil/doc/reference/misc.md

 Enqueues (pushes) *elem* to the end of *q*.
 Similar to `set!`, it's unspecified what `enqueue!` returns afterwards.

-This operation is faster than simply appending to the end of regular list, because the queue needn't be walked first.
+This operation is faster than simply appending to the end of a regular list, because queues needn't be walked first.

 ::: tip Examples:
 ``` scheme